Riley Greene Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.49 team ERA that ranks 20th among all league pitching staffs.
+- The Pirates' 4.45 team ERA ranks 20th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (116 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (116 total, 1.1 per game).

-- The right-hander's most recent time out was on Wednesday against the San Diego Padres, when he threw six innings, surrendering one earned run while giving up three hits.
+- His most recent time out was in relief on Sunday, July 23 when the right-hander threw three scoreless innings against the Los Angeles Angels while giving up four hits.

+- In eight games this season, the 27-year-old has an ERA of 4.50, with 8.4 strikeouts per nine innings.
+Opponents are batting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.